dhcmrlchtdj/sync-op/doc/README.md

 ▸ **timeout**(`delay`): [`Op`](classes/Op.md)<`void`\>

-the timer is started when the Op is polled
+the timer is started when `Op` polled

 #### Parameters